The following staff contribute to the safety and security of our students and buildings.

 (l) The federal family educational rights and privacy act requirements including limits on access to and dissemination of student records for noneducational purposes.

-We acknowledge the past role educational and judicial systems have played and are committed to building systems that disrupt this.
+We acknowledge the role educational and judicial systems play, and are committed to building systems that disrupt this.

 Currently we use a restorative justice approach with school discipline, and we recognize it as a systemic need that goes hand-in-hand with other efforts such as social-emotional learning.
 We have eliminated zero-tolerance policies, which do not allow for context and professional judgement within student discipline.
 We have invested, particularly at elementary and middle school, in PBIS and Sound Discipline.